 The left window in the chapel has a scrolling ribbon wrapped around a golden cross made up of small golden stylised depictions of the passion flower and has the text “The Lord Shall deliver him in the time of trouble”.
 The right window has the text: “Blessed is the man that provideth for the sick and needy”, written in a ribbon that entwines a depiction of a ships anchor (well known as the religious symbol of “Hope”) and has a background of oak leaves and acorns.

 The last window is outside the chapel and located in the fast food court and depicts the ‘Good Samaritan’.
 The text at the top of the window reads; “In as much as he did to one of the least of these we did it unto me”, and at the base; “Who is my neighbour”.
 This poor old historic window has now been fitted above a modern exit doorway in the Medical Centre’s food court and looks completely out of place.
 It’s surroundings now look more akin to having been installed above the entrance to a MacDonald’s fast food outlet.

-The last set of photos are of the memorial monument to James George Beaney located at the Melbourne General Cemetery which still stands as testament to his ego.
-The photos of his monument was taken on the 9th December 2012 and it is quite an imposing landmark in the cemetery.
+The last set of photos are of the memorial monument to James George Beaney located at the Melbourne General Cemetery and it still stands as testament to his ego.
+My photos of his monument were taken on the 9th December 2012 and it is quite an imposing landmark in the cemetery.